gabriel-ruiz/scorelingam/README.md

         -   <a href="#specify-the-neighborhood-sets."
             id="toc-specify-the-neighborhood-sets.">Specify the neighborhood
             sets.</a>
-        -   <a href="#obtain-the-ordering-estimate."
+        -   <a href="#obtain-the-ordering-estimate"
-            id="toc-obtain-the-ordering-estimate.">Obtain the ordering estimate.</a>
+            id="toc-obtain-the-ordering-estimate">Obtain the ordering estimate:</a>
         -   <a href="#check-the-accuracy-of-the-ordering"
             id="toc-check-the-accuracy-of-the-ordering">Check the accuracy of the
             ordering:</a>
-        -   <a href="#check-accuracy-of-estimated-weighted-adjacency-matrix."
+        -   <a href="#check-accuracy-of-estimated-weighted-adjacency-matrix"
-            id="toc-check-accuracy-of-estimated-weighted-adjacency-matrix.">Check
+            id="toc-check-accuracy-of-estimated-weighted-adjacency-matrix">Check
-            accuracy of estimated weighted adjacency matrix.</a>
+            accuracy of estimated weighted adjacency matrix:</a>
 -   <a href="#a-higher-dimensional-example-p10000."
     id="toc-a-higher-dimensional-example-p10000.">A higher dimensional
     example: <span class="math inline"><em>p</em> = 10, 000</span>.</a>